adyxax/terraform-provider-eventline/docs/data-sources/projects.md

 page_title: "eventline_projects Data Source - terraform-provider-eventline"
 subcategory: ""
 description: |-
-  Eventline projects data source
+  Use this data source to retrieve information about existing eventline projects.
 ---

 # eventline_projects (Data Source)

-Eventline projects data source
+Use this data source to retrieve information about existing eventline projects.

 ## Example Usage